 Kiese Laymon bears the weight of a difficult past in his powerful memoir, Heavy

-Kiese Laymon originally conceived of Heavy: An American Memoir as a weight-loss book, but it turned into something much bigger and more profound: an intimate account of growing up black in Jackson, Miss.
+Kiese Laymon originally conceived of Heavy: An American Memoir as a weight-loss book, but it turned into something much bigger and more profound: an intimate account of growing up Black in Jackson, Miss.

 "She had a love and commitment to vulnerable people, particularly vulnerable children.
 But she's also complicated.
 She had me when she was 19.
 She got in relationships with people who weren't so loving.
 Sometimes she took that out on the person closest to her, which was me.

 "My mother pulled a gun on me a few times for talking back.
 I laugh my way through that now, but it would break my heart.
 It would make me question myself, question why I would do something that would make her do stuff like that.

 "Black children generally are seen as being older and more mature than they are, which means that people think they can treat them any kind of way.
 The run-ins I had with police and school principals had a lot to do with race, but also to do with size.

 "People also saw my big body as something that could potentially bring people joy through sports.
 It made older men really happy when they were watching me play football and basketball.
-But I felt I always had to make the distinction between that and being a big black boy who wasn't at all seen as athletic, or being a big black genderqueer person.
+But I felt I always had to make the distinction between that and being a big Black boy who wasn't at all seen as athletic, or being a big Black genderqueer person.
 That would have been even more terrifying."

-"I've lived in New York for 16 years and often, the Deep South and Mississippi in particular, is a convenient whipping person for those who want to act as if the rest of the country isn't also in pretty bad shape.
+"I've lived in New York for 16 years and often, the Deep South and Mississippi in particular, is a convenient 'whipping person' for those who want to act as if the rest of the country isn't also in pretty bad shape.
+The Deep South is the home of Jesmyn Ward, Fannie Lou Hamer, Richard Wright, William Faulkner, Eudora Welty, Etheridge Knight and Oprah Winfrey.

-"The Deep South is the home of Jesmyn Ward, Fannie Lou Hamer, Richard Wright, William Faulkner, Eudora Welty, Etheridge Knight, Oprah Winfrey...
-That means everything in the world to me.
-When I lived in New York, I had tenure at a great university.
+"When I lived in New York, I had tenure at a great university.
 But I always wanted to come back home and fight and love and try to be better.
 But I didn't come back to save it.
 I came back because I needed a lot of what Mississippi gave me.
-So I came back home."

 Kiese Laymon's comments have been edited for length and clarity.